 - VIN Option Lookups (limited)

 Brake flush, diff oil.
 Have the water pump looked at.
-On 986's, the water pump is popularly considered a maintenance item about every 5 years I think.
+On 986's, the water pump is popularly considered a maintenance item about every 5 years I think, not sure if yours would be different.
 And please make sure they know the right way to fill an empty cooling system if it's not a Porsche dealer.
 Some say they know, but a friend only got 20 minutes away from the service shop before his cooling system started puking due to trapped air.
 They didn't use an Airlift and didn't "burp" it either.

 ttocs replied to mjposner's topic in 996 Series (Carrera, Carrera 4, Carrera 4S, Targa)PPI at Porsche dealer.
 Ask for LN serial number, LN can confirm when it was purchased.
 Also ask for old bearing, I saved mine.